General Child Neurology

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Childhood migraine is common, affecting 9% to 10% of children.
 Migraine in children commonly causes bilateral or midfrontal headaches.
 The peak incidence of migraine in males of all ages is 10 to 14 years, and for females, it is 20 to 24 years.
 Parents’ biggest concerns regarding the etiology of childhood headaches are brain tumors or vascular problems, particularly aneurysms.
-However, these concerns are usually unwarranted when the examination is normal and the headaches are episodic.
+However, these concerns are usually unwarranted when the examination is normal, and the headaches are episodic.
 The CHAMP trial has led some clinicians to question the utility of pharmacological treatment for migraine.
 However, many pharmacological approaches are still warranted.
-Newer medications include antagonists to calcitonin-gene-related peptides.
-The benefits of a healthy lifestyle and nonpharmacologic treatments to prevent acute migraine and to forestall chronic migraine are increasingly recognized.
-Neuromodulation devices will likely be used more in the future.
+Newer targeted medications include antagonists to calcitonin-gene-related peptides, which are gaining interest in the pediatric population.
+The benefits of a healthy lifestyle and nonpharmacologic treatments to prevent acute migraine and to forestall chronic migraine remain the mainstay of management.
+Some neuromodulation devices are approved in children and adolescents with migraines, but potential barriers to access include high cost and lack of insurance coverage.
 The author reviews the clinical manifestations and discusses treatment strategies.

 • Many children and teenagers have migraine headaches.
 However, the lack of normality between attacks should raise concern about the accuracy of the diagnosis. | |